-Snickerdoodles have been my favorite cookie for years.
+Snickerdoodles have been my favourite cookie for years.

 And let’s be serious, people: we’re entering into the season of the PSL.
-What’s PSL you ask?
+What’s PSL, you ask?
 Pumpkin Spice Latte.
-It’s season of pumpkin spice EVERYTHING, for that matter!
+It’s the season of pumpkin spice EVERYTHING, for that matter!
 It’s September, the Vegan Month of Food, so I’m ready to jump right in.
-This month, as a part of Vegan MOFO, I’m preparing to share some great fall-inspired recipes with you.
+This month, as a part of Vegan MOFO, I’m preparing to share some great fall inspired recipes with you.

 I will admit, it’s difficult to feel the spirit of fall (crisp air, riding boots, and plaid) when it’s been 90° F — with a “real feel” of 107° F. I’m still rocking a tank top and shorts.

-When I made this recipe, the smell of the pumpkin spice made me so happy.
+When I made this Pumpkin Spice Snickerdoodles Recipe, the smell of the pumpkin spice made me so happy.
 It made me think of growing up in Pennsylvania and the start of football season.
-These cookies make your whole house smell like that — and I want to share the recipe with you!
+These cookies make your whole house smell like that — and I want to share the Pumpkin Spice Snickerdoodles Recipe with you!